slotThe/duden/README.md

 using `(.>) = (>>>)` instead of `(.)`, `(>>=)` instead of `(=<<)`, and `(<&>)`
 instead of `(<$>)` throughout.
-I did at one point think about defining `(&)` to be right-associative and writing `f a b` as `b & a & f`, but I stopped myself before things got this far out of hand.
+I did at one point think about defining `(&)` to be right-associative and writing `f a b` as `b & a & f`, but I stopped myself before things got that far out of hand.